hiperwalk/hiperwalk/docs/tutorial/index.rst

 Next Steps
 ----------

-The remainder of the tutorial is subdivided into the following sections.
+The remainder of the tutorial is split into the following sections.

 .. toctree::
     :maxdepth: 1